HonoluluHenk/http-content-disposition/README.md

 Implements generating a HTTP  `Content-Disposition` header conforming to [RFC 6266](https://tools.ietf.org/html/rfc6266) for the Java language.

-Other Java libraries do not adhere to the RFC 6266 standard ([JavaMail MimeUtility#encodeWord](https://javaee.github.io/javamail/docs/api/javax/mail/internet/MimeUtility.html) looks fine on first glance but ) or come with huge dependency baggage
+Other Java libraries do not adhere to the RFC 6266 standard ([JavaMail MimeUtility#encodeWord](https://javaee.github.io/javamail/docs/api/javax/mail/internet/MimeUtility.html) looks fine on first glance but breaks for more esoteric UTF characters) or come with huge dependency baggage
 ([Spring ContentDisposition](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/http/ContentDisposition.html) comes to mind).